Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     These are low-cost queues suitable for general compute jobs.

-Let's add these to our HPC configs:
+Let's add both the `executor` and `queue` configuration options to our system-specific configs to tell Nextflow **where** to run the processes.

-!!! example "Exercise"
+!!! example "Exercise: Configure executor and queue"

     === "Gadi (PBSpro)"